-MIDI/key triggers for master pistons and menu functions
+MIDI/key triggers for master pistons and menu functions (for this organ)

-This screen can be used if you want to configure MIDI input to trigger organ-specific menu functions (those that don't relate to selecting/loading organs).
+This screen can be used if you want to configure MIDI input to trigger functions which you specifically wish to configure differently for this particular organ.
 Highlight the desired function in the left-hand pane and use the Auto-detect settings button to configure it to be triggered from a MIDI piston or computer key.
 You can alternatively just right-click on the equivalent function buttons on control panels and select Auto-detect .. (recommended).